ohrite/slips/style-guide.md

 Style Guides do this.

-Pivotal has been using the Style Guide concept since last decade.
+People have been using the Style Guide concept since last decade.

 !SLIDE